Vision Marine Technologies Inc - GuruFocus.com

 Forward-Looking Statements

 Certain statements made in this press release are “forward-looking statements” within the meaning of the “safe harbor” provisions of the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements may be identified by the use of words such as “anticipate,” “believe,” “expect,” “estimate,” “plan,” “outlook,” and “project” and other similar expressions that predict or indicate future events or trends or that are not statements of historical matters.
-For example, when Vision Marine discusses the expected closing of the registered direct offering and the concurrent private placement; anticipated use of proceeds of the registered direct offering and the concurrent private placement; and the Company's ability to obtain the requisite approvals and confirmations noted herein, it is using forward-looking statements.
+For example, when Vision Marine discusses the anticipated use of proceeds of the registered direct offering and the concurrent private placement, it is using forward-looking statements.
 These forward-looking statements reflect the current analysis of existing information and are subject to various risks and uncertainties.
 As a result, actual results may differ materially from these expectations due to changes in global, regional, or local economic, business, competitive, market, regulatory and other factors, many of which are outside of Vision Marine’s control.
 Important factors that could cause actual results to differ materially from those in the forward-looking statements are set forth in Vision Marine’s Annual Report on Form 20-F, filed with the U.S. Securities and Exchange Commission (SEC) for the year ended August 31, 2022, as such factors may be updated from time to time in Vision Marine’s periodic filings with the SEC.
 Any forward-looking statement in this press release speaks only as of the date of this release.
 Vision Marine undertakes no obligation to publicly update or review any forward-looking statement, whether as a result of new information, future developments or otherwise, except as may be required by any applicable securities laws. https://visionmarinetechnologies.com.

 Investor and Company Contact: